ArtOfCode-/concaten/README.md

   * GUI (ditto)
 * [ ] Multithreading/thread safety - 2.0
   This is going to require something close to a complete rewrite, to make sure
     everything is as thread-safe as it can get.
-Note that this is intentionally a bullet list, not checkboxes, since it's ideas at this stage.
+Note that this is deliberately a bullet list, not checkboxes, since it's ideas at this stage.
   * Make everything thread-safe (mutexes on read/write; allow parallel reads but not parallel writes)
-    * `set`s lock a mutex for the entire time; `get`s lock and then immediately unlock them? (to sync, make sure that gets don't occur in the middle of a set)
+    * `set`s lock a mutex for the entire time; `get`s lock and immediately unlock them? (to sync, make sure that gets don't occur in the middle of a set)
-      * Maybe disable this until first thread created, then enable it? (for the sake of performance in single-threaded applications)
+      * Maybe disable this until first thread created, then enable it? (for performance in single-threaded applications)
-    * Each thread gets its own stacks/scopes (copied, but independent); passing data has to be done very, very intentionally.
-(This also obviates the need for synchronization on the stacks, which would get expensive)
+    * Each thread gets its own copied, but independent, stacks/scopes; passing data has to be done very intentionally.
+(This also removes the need for synchronization on the stacks, which would get expensive)
-    * Force synchronization between reads/writes of console, files; GUI updates?
+    * Force sync between reads/writes of console/files; GUI updates?
   * [Task](https://msdn.microsoft.com/en-us/library/dd537609.aspx)s?
   * Asynchronous versions of the Networking and File I/O APIs.
   * Events? (technically possible already, but easier with multithreading)